Dataset Evidence

 We ran the Alcoholic Father dilemma through 20 LLM agents (10 Sonnet, 10 Haiku).
 All 20 reached the same conclusion.
 15 of 20 used the phrase "you cannot pour from an empty cup."
 Zero identified the spouse, children, church community, or employer as stakeholders.

-This is not variance in moral reasoning.
-This is a memorized response pattern.
+This is not much variance in moral reasoning.
+It is a consistent response pattern.
 MHF's relational graph would surface exactly the stakeholders the LLMs miss -- because it builds the graph from relationships outward, not from a training-data attractor inward.

 Stakeholders Identified (Alcoholic Father, 20 LLM Runs)